Topic Bits

 Home Page

-The first improvement I made is found on the Home page.
+The first improvement I made is on the Home page.
 First, I added a search bar and a filter to make the topics searchable and categorized.
-If ever the user did not touch the filter, the only category shown would be the Recommended category.
+If the learner did not use the search bar or the filter, the only category shown would be the Recommended category.

-What was suggested was to make the header that is used to welcome the user fill the whole page.
-In that way, it would not be ignored by the user as mentioned by a participant.
-Instead of making the header take up the whole screen on the Home page, I decided to give it a separate page, which is the Landing page.
-The following was my decision to better distinguish the page to welcome the user and to search for topics.
+A participant suggested making the header fill the whole page so the learner would notice it.
+Instead of making the header take up the entire screen on the Home page, I decided to give it a separate page, the Landing page, to better distinguish the page for welcoming the learner and searching for topics.

 Lesson Page

 The concern raised on the Lesson page was that the image cards looked like buttons.
-I attempted to not make it look like a button by removing the background color.
-I also changed the font style to italic to make the text look more like a caption.
+I attempted not to make it look like a button by removing the background color.
+I also changed the font style to italic to make the text look like a caption.

 Quiz Page

-In the previous prototype, after clicking the answer on the Quiz page, the user was shown to the next screen.
-Hence, the user could not change their answer to the previous question.
-In the new prototype, users can finalize their answers by clicking the Next button.
-They can also return to the previous question through the Back button.
+In the previous prototype, clicking the answer on the Quiz page displayed the following screen.
+Hence, the learner could not change their answer to the previous question.
+In the new prototype, learners can finalize their answers by clicking the Next button.
+They can also return to the previous question by clicking the Back button.

 Finished Lesson Page

-As of now, I removed the finished topic since users would not be interacting with it until the next day.
-I believe that there are better ways to separate the unfinished and finished topics.
-Although, removing the finished topic is the fix that I can think of for now.
+I removed the finished topic since learners will only interact with it the next day.
+I believe there are better ways to separate the unfinished and finished topics, but removing the finished topic is the only fix I can think of for now.

 Recommendations

-• Conduct another usability to test the improvements.
+- Conduct another usability test to evaluate user satisfaction based on the improvements.

 References